-Queen Tamar, also known as Tamar the Great ruled Georgia from 1184 to 1213, leading to the summit of the Georgian Golden Age.
-She was the first woman to govern Georgia in her own right and bought her a title of a King in local historical records.
-Here we look at a brief history of her rule, accomplishments, and diplomacy.
+Queen Tamar, also known as Tamar the Great, ruled Georgia from 1184 to 1213, leading to the summit of the Georgian Golden Age.
+She was the first woman to govern Georgia in her own right.
+Here we look at a brief history of her rule, accomplishments and diplomacy.

-A member of Bagrationi Dynasty and the only daughter of George III, King of Georgia, Tamar was born in 1160.
-Her youth corresponded with a significant outbreak in Georgia.
-In 1177 George III faced a rebellious group of local nobles, who planned to dethrone him in favor of his nephew Demna, whom many considered to be a legitimate royal successor of his assassinated father, David V.
+A member of the Bagrationi Dynasty and the daughter of George III, King of Georgia, Tamar was born in 1160.
+In 1177, her father faced a group of rebellious local nobles, who planned to dethrone him in favour of his nephew Demna, whom many considered to be a legitimate royal successor of his assassinated father, David V.

-George III was able to defeat the uprising and started to imprison or put to death the rebellious aristocratic groups.
-At the same time, he gathered men from the nobility and unranked classes to sustain the dynastic gentry away from the core of power.
-Once the revolt was suppressed and eliminated, George started to include Tamar in government and crowned her as a co-ruler in 1178, when she was only 18 years old.
-This action of his was intended to stop any controversy after his death and legitimize his family on the throne of Georgia.
+George III defeated the uprising and imprisoned or put to death the rebels.
+Once the revolt was suppressed and eliminated, he started to include Tamar in government and crowned her as a co-ruler in 1178, when she was 18 years old.
+This was intended to stop any controversy after his death and legitimise his family on the throne.

-Tamar and her father co-ruled together for six years, and when George died in 1184, she continued to be a sole ruler of the country by being crowned for the second time in Gelati Cathedral in Kutaisi.
+Tamar and her father co-ruled for six years and, when George died in 1184, she became sole ruler; crowned for the second time in Gelati Cathedral in Kutaisi.

 However, her reign wasn’t met with full support.
-Another opposition came, perceiving her gender as weakness.
 As the country had never had a female ruler before, the nobles questioned her legitimacy and tried to use her age against her.
 The young queen was pushed into making important concessions to the nobility, including the removal of King George’s appointees.
-Thus, the aristocracy came into the center of power again.
+Thus, the aristocracy came into the centre of power again.

 The nobles ordered Tamar to marry to have a head for the army and to provide a successor to the throne.
 They chose Rus Prince Yuri, son of the assassinated prince Andrei I Bogolyubsky of Vladimir-Suzdal, who lived as a fugitive in the North Caucasus.

 Approved by Tamar’s aunt Rusudan, Yuri was brought to Georgia to marry Tamar in 1185.
 The prince was a skilled soldier, but an unreasonable person and not a good husband.
 Slowly Tamar started to gain confidence in her rights as a queen.
-The death of the persuasive Catholicos-Patriarch Michael, who was not a big supporter of Tamar played a big role in her future governance.
-She appointed her advocate Anton Gnolistavisdze as a chancellor and gradually increased her own power-base to high positions at the court.
+The death of the persuasive Catholicos-Patriarch Michael, who was not a big supporter of Tamar, played a big role in her future governance.
+Tamar appointed her advocate Anton Gnolistavisdze as chancellor and gradually increased her power base in the courts.

-In 1187, Tamar divorced Yuri and sent him off to Constantinople.
-Afterward, she chose her second husband herself – David Soslan, an Alan prince and a great military commander, who became Tamar’s primary advocate and was effective in crushing the rebellious aristocracy united behind Yuri.
+In 1187, Tamar divorced Yuri and sent him to Constantinople.
+She then chose a second husband – David Soslan, an Alan prince and a great military commander, who became Tamar’s primary advocate and was effective in crushing the rebellious aristocracy united behind Yuri.